storacha/learnyouw3up/problems/5-memes/problem.md

 **CID Decoding:** The CID you receive is in a compact binary form.
 You use the multiformats library to decode it into a human-readable string that you can use in the URL.

-**Gateway Flexibility:** We use w3s.link here, but you can use any IPFS gateway.
+**Gateway Flexibility:** We use storacha.link here, but you can use any IPFS gateway.

 **Real-time Retrieval:** Once you have the CID, fetching content from a decentralized network is as simple as sending a request to a URL.